 We market our production on a competitive basis.
-Gas is sold under various types of contracts including month-tomonth, and one-to-five-year contracts.
+Gas is sold under various types of contracts including month-to-month, and one-to-five-year contracts.
 Oil purchasers may be changed on 30 days notice.
 The price for oil is generally equal to a posted price set by major purchasers in the area or is based on NYMEX pricing, adjusted for quality and transportation.
 We sell to oil and gas purchasers on the basis of price, credit quality and service.
 For the year ended December 31, 2007, we had no customers that accounted for 10% or more of total oil and gas revenues.
 For the year ended December 31, 2006, two customers each accounted for 10% or more of total oil and gas revenues and the combined sales to those customers accounted for 25% of total oil and gas revenues.
-For the year ended December 31, 2006, two of total oil and gas revenues and combined sales to those four customers accounted for 56% of total oil and gas revenues.
+For the year ended December 31, 2005, four customers each accounted for 10% or more of total oil and gas revenues and the combined sales to those customers accounted for 56% of total oil and gas revenues.
 We believe that the loss of any one customer would not have a material adverse effect on our results.